THIS Is The Difference Between 'Meh' & Mighty Multivitamins, According To Science

 Let's face it: There's a lot more to taking a multivitamin these days than simply choosing between your favorite chewable cartoon characters.
 With so many options out there—from gummies for grown-ups to personalized capsules—pinpointing the most helpful supplements to include in your daily routine can easily feel like one big guessing game.

-Based on the latest numbers, most of the 75 percent of American adults who take supplements on a regular basis go with a good ol' multivitamin (and it goes without saying, but speak with your doctor or registered dietitian before starting any supplement routine).
+Based on the latest numbers, most of the 75 percent of American adults1 who take supplements on a regular basis go with a good ol' multivitamin (and it goes without saying, but speak with your doctor or registered dietitian before starting any supplement routine).
 And it makes sense: Our bodies need vitamins and minerals A, C, B6, B12, calcium, magnesium, and iodine to function properly and healthfully, but getting everything we need all the time is often easier said than done.

-Experts agree that the best way to get your daily dose of nutrients is through food, but the reality is that nine out of 10 U.S. adults don't get enough fruits and veggies in their diets.
-If you're struggling to hit the daily recommended amount of vitamins and minerals (which varies depending on factors like your age and sex) with a balanced diet of whole foods, you may consider taking a daily multivitamin to help fill in the gaps.
+Experts agree that the best way to get your daily dose of nutrients is through food, but the reality is that nine out of 10 U.S. adults don't get enough fruits and veggies2 in their diets.
+If you're struggling to hit the daily recommended amount3 of vitamins and minerals (which varies depending on factors like your age and sex) with a balanced diet of whole foods, you may consider taking a daily multivitamin to help fill in the gaps.

 Why fermented multis make a difference.